Cantley, Quebec: Recreation

 Chemin du Mont-Cascades gives access to the Mont Cascades Ski Resort and Waterpark, as well as the Mont Cascades Golf Club.
 The waterpark is the largest in the Outaouais region while the Ski Resort offers 20 ski trails.
 The main chalet of the resort burned down on August 1, 2021, with no casualties reported.
 Cantley is also home to Nakkertok, the largest cross-country ski club in the National Capital Region.
 Cantley is centrally located with easy access to many recreational activities within the National Capital Region.
 These include the Gatineau Park, ski resorts such as Sommet Edelweiss (Edelweiss Valley) and Vorlage in La Pêche (Wakefield), Camp Fortune in Chelsea and Mont Ste-Marie in Lac Ste-Marie.
 Cantley has also a number of parks located across its territory.

 Education

 The Commission Scolaire des Draveurs has three French-language primary schools in Cantley: École Sainte-Élisabeth, École de la Rose-des-Vents, and École de l'Orée-des-Bois.
-The latters being beside each other.
+The latter being beside each other.

 English language education is provided by the Western Québec School Board.
 Students attend school in neighbouring communities, such as Chelsea or Gatineau, since there are no English-language schools in Cantley.